Skip to main content

 What this means for prep

 Optimize for what the reviewer can replay.
 Every answer should hold up at 1x and at 2x playback speed.
 Every gaze pattern should look natural even when watched on a small replay window.
 Every story should track at the detail level a careful listener can interrogate.
 The async format is not a low-stakes warmup.
 It is the format where the reviewer has the most rope.
+If you want to drill those replayable answers against real prompts before your loop, you can start for $3 and rehearse the full flow ahead of the deadline.

 Post-hire reality